 The ultimate measure of a man is not where he stands in moments of comfort, but where he stands at times of challenge and controversy.

-Bono was asked to explain why a radical rock star, renowned for humanitarian activism, appeared to be supporting the conservative U.S. president, George W Bush.
-To answer that question Bono recounted a story told to him by another famous singer, Harry Belafonte.
+Bono was asked to explain why he, a radical rock star renowned for humanitarian activism, appeared to be supporting the conservative U.S. president, George W Bush.
+To answer that question Bono recounted a story told to him by another famous singer: Harry Belafonte.

 Belafonte told Bono about a meeting with Martin Luther King Jnr, the great, civil rights leader.
 At that time, the early sixties, the U.S. civil rights movement seemed to have hit a stone wall.
 Robert Kennedy had just been appointed U.S. attorney general.
 Famously disinterested in the civil rights movement, Kennedy’s appointment seemed catastrophic to King’s supporters.